duongvu1311/ibm_hr_dataset_project/performance_ratings_explore/README.md

 ![Screenshot-2023-01-05-at-7-25-57-PM.png](https://i.postimg.cc/d1Ks7cM0/Screenshot-2023-01-05-at-7-25-57-PM.png)

-It turned out that score 3 consists of nearly 85% of the data, resulting in imbalanced data sample.
+It turned out that score 3 consists of nearly 85% of the data, indicating an imbalanced data sample.

 With that in mind, I tried to run a multiple regression to test the correlations.
 The explanatory variables that I chose are: